stateofca/opencred/README.md

 - `options` - Data binding from user-friendly name to associated value for the field in the web interface.
 This property is used whenever a field can have one of multiple possible machine-readable values in a discrete set of options (e.g., `Male` -> `1`, `Female` -> `2`).
 The input for this field will be presented as a dropdown selection element.
 If one of the options is the absence of the field from the credential, you can represent this by binding the field to `null`.
 For example, here are the expectations for each selection for the field named `Are you a senior citizen?` in the sample snippet above:
   - `Yes` - There exists a field with path `$.credentialSubject.senior_citizen` containing value `1` in the credential.
   - `No` - There does **not** exist a field with path `$.credentialSubject.senior_citizen` in the credential.

+If you would like to enable reCAPTCHA in the web interface, you should specify the following fields after registering your OpenCred domain in the [reCAPTCHA registration page](https://www.google.com/recaptcha/admin/create) (Note: you may register `localhost` for local development):
+- `enableAuditReCaptcha` - Whether to enable reCAPTCHA (default: `false`).
+- `reCaptchaVersion` - Version of reCAPTCHA to use (required if `enableAuditReCaptcha` is `true`).
+- `reCaptchaSiteKey` - reCAPTCHA site key registered for domain (required if `enableAuditReCaptcha` is `true`).

 If you want to test out the audit feature, follow these steps:
 1. Run an instance of OpenCred using the instructions below.